ExpressionEngine/ExpressionEngine-User-Guide/source/add-ons/member/index.rst

   themes/profile_themes/default

-These templates can be edited with a text editor, or you may choose to edit them via your Control Panel at :menuselection:`Design --> Themes --> Member Profile Templates`
+These templates can be edited with a text editor, or you may choose to edit them via your Control Panel at :menuselection:`Developer Tools --> Template Manager --> Members`

 A good strategy is to make a copy of the entire **default** templates folder, then edit your copy so you can leave the **default** files intact.
-Set your new copy as the site default under :menuselection:`Members --> Preferences --> Default Member Profile Theme`
+Set your new copy as the site default under :menuselection:`Settings --> Member Settings`

 .. note:: When building your member profile templates, consider that any external links will pass along referrer data.
 This can cause security